cubePreparing Your 3D Assets

 • "Fabric_Blue_Cushion" instead of "Surface_3"

-Why this matters: Clear names save time when editing materials in Glossi.
-Since Glossi imports your original material names, good naming habits create immediate organization in your visualization workflow.
-This becomes especially important when collaborating with team members who need to quickly understand which materials control which product elements.
+Glossi imports your original material names, so clear naming creates immediate organization in your visualization workflow.
+This is especially helpful when collaborating with team members who need to quickly understand which materials control which elements.

 Choose the best format for your model: